 Find the letter’s position in a text.

 The Excel FIND function displays the numerical location of the character in a given text.
 The starting position of a String can change based on the third argument [Start_num].
+Check the video tutorial on the Excel Find function.

 For example, to find the 2nd occurrence of 8, =FIND(8,128128,4) returns 6, start finding 8 from 4th digit that returns 6, i.e., 6th position in the figure.